Sunday, June 27, 2010

 04 Slovakia

-B: Not sure I get what this is all about.
-I’d be tempted to suggest an environmental message, given all the greenery, and the oddment in the music that is the little porpoise squee post-middle eight.
-But by then it’s just gone all ‘haleluja’ on us.
+’m not sure I get what this is all about.
+I’d be tempted to suggest an environmental message, given all the greenery, and the oddment in the music that is the little porpoise squee post-middle eight, but by then it’s gone all ‘haleluja’ on us.
 So is it a Garden of Eden thing?
-Kristina herself admits “Na tráve ležím a snívam / O čom sama neviem” though, so it probably doesn’t warrant a wrinkled brow.
+Kristina herself admits “Na tráve ležím a snívam / O čom sama neviem” though, so it probably doesn’t warrant a furrowed brow.

 A: I once described this as “the song this year most likely to win the award for forgetting to actually be one”.
 Which is possibly a little harsh, but I stand by it.
 You can see where it’s going, and why it wants to go there, and what it wants to achieve in getting there, but it never does.
 Its minimalism is effective for what it’s saying as a song, which is why I have more time for it than some other 2010 entries, but it remains little more than some synths and percussion barely held together by a vocal arrangement of which you’ve heard everything you’re going to within the first few bars.